 Most businesses optimize their Instagram and Facebook profiles but often neglect their YouTube accounts.
 Especially if they don’t post many videos.

 There’s a lot that goes into making your YouTube channel look appealing, and one of the first things you can do is set up proper YouTube channel art.

-In this article, we’ll go over the recommended YouTube banner size and how you can easily design it today.
+In this article, we’ll go over the recommended YouTube banner size, templates for inspiration, and how you can easily design it today.